Middle School Curriculum

 Seventh & Eighth Grade Concert Band

-This year-long course is designed for the intermediate band student,the Concert Band performs a Fall/Winter/Spring concert, All-School assemblies, the Renaissance Festival,school sporting events, and at graduation.
+This year-long course is designed for the intermediate band student.
+Seventh and eighth grade Concert Band is designed for advanced band students.
+The group performs at school events, including Winter/Spring concerts, All-School assemblies, the Renaissance Festival, graduation, and school sporting events.
 Various groups are developed from this level of instrumentalists.

 Topics covered: